hacs/frontend/PULL_REQUEST.md

 4. Backend returns `README.de.md` if available, otherwise `README.md`
 5. Frontend displays the appropriate README

-**Note:** This implementation requires backend support for the `language` parameter.
-If the backend doesn't support it, the parameter will be ignored by the backend, and `README.md` will be returned (standard behavior).

 ## Testing

 ### Manual Testing

 1. **Test with Backend Support:**
-   - Ensure backend PR is merged or backend supports `language` parameter
    - Set Home Assistant language to German (`de`)
    - Open a repository with `README.de.md`
    - Verify that `README.de.md` is displayed